 Subscribe to the South and Merryfellow Substack blog: https://frogmortpress.substack.com

-This week's theme is surreal agriculture - What words may grow - or not
+This week's theme is surreal agriculture - What words may grow [magic beans update]

 Watch ‘Myanmar Army on the Ropes’ (produced by me, Yan Naing and Tom Sheahan) on the